 The Company is exposed to interest rate risk on its short-term deposits with banks.
-Assuming that the Company maintained same level of its short-term deposits for one year, a 50bps increase or decrease in the interest rate will result in an increase or decrease of QR 25,000 (2022: QR 50,000) in the net profit for the year.
-However, the Company's investment in short term deposits has not been constant during 2023 and 2022.
+Assuming that the Company maintained same level of its short-term deposits for one year, a 50bps increase or decrease in the interest rate will result in an increase or decrease of QR 20,000 (2024: QR 20,000) in the net profit for the year.

 The Company is exposed to interest rate risk on one of its loans with banks which have floating interest rate.
-Assuming that the Company maintained same level of its loan for one year, a 50bps increase or decrease in the interest rate will result in an increase or decrease of QR 23,786 (2022: QR 45,903) in the net loss for the year.
-However, the Company's loans have not been constant during 2023 and 2022.
+Assuming that the Company maintained same level of its loan for one year, a 50bps increase or decrease in the interest rate will result in a decrease or increase of QR 14,720 (2024: QR 39,182) in the net profit for the year.
+However, the Company's loans have not been constant during 2025 and 2024.